 Start Dental Care

 Your dog has lost all of their puppy teeth by now, so it’s a good time to begin dental care, if you haven’t started already.
 Regular at-home dental care can reduce the risk of your dog developing periodontal (gum) disease, which can lead to other health problems.
-If you’re not sure how to start, we’ve got some tips in this post and the American Veterinary Medical Association has a video on how to brush your dog’s teeth.
+If you’re not sure how to start, we’ve got some tips in this post and the American Kennel Club has a video on how to brush your dog’s teeth.
 It’s important to use a specially formulated pet toothpaste because human toothpaste can cause your dog’s stomach to become upset.